 - Point-In-Time Count Methodology

 - A PIT count is dependent on consistent, accurate use of methods across the whole CoC.

-- o It will be critical to secure a unique identifier to un-duplicate data at the local level.
+- It will be critical for the PIT lead to provide adequate training and support for general volunteers.

 - Determine counting methods that make the most sense for your community based on experience, geography, volunteer/staff capacity, previous PIT Counts, and etc.

 - For the purpose of the TX BoS CoC Point-In-Time Count, we ask that no community utilize extrapolation.

 - Secure Local Government Support

 - Obtain a resolution from local county and city government supporting the local Point-In-Time Count, e.g., this could be a declaration from the mayor and/or county commissioners announcing publicly that this the local homeless point-in-time count day

 - Secure participation from law enforcement and fire departments

 - Acquire an all-inclusive list of homeless providers (non-profit, faith-based, government, volunteer, etc.)

 - Use the Media

 - Before the Count

 - To recruit volunteers

 - To inform people about the count

 - To draw attention to the issue

 - Send pre-count press release (see sample)

 - After the Count

 - To disseminate results of the count

 - Educate community about homelessness

 - Send post-count press release (see sample)

 - Involve People who are Homeless or were Previously Homeless in the Count

 - Help identify known locations or hot spots

 - Assist with the street count

 - Test the questions

 - Use Incentives

 - For participants

 - For volunteers

 - Use Count as a Form of Outreach

 - Provide information and referral while acting as a resource to those in need of assistance

 - Answer questions and address concerns of the public and people experiencing homelessness